alfreimaz/mainwebsite/content/posts/articles/closedset.md

 [^2]: Note that, in ZFC, it is still possible to arrange sets based on a certain property using the "specification" axiom schema, which could then be seen as top-down.
 Instead, we argue that the needs for the description to specifically be a formula in $\mathcal{L}_\epsilon$ and for the constructed set itself to be some subset of an already existing set both show weakness of that interpretation.
 We will thus ignore this view for the rest of the essay.
 Nevertheless, this shows that labels still are a contentious discussion, even in set theory.
 [^3]: We simplify a lot here, for instance ignoring degrees of attraction between people of someone's type.
 Attraction usually fluctuates between individuals, which would require some other framework to properly model.
 [^4]: And, also problematically, they should logically be attracted to *everyone* matching that labels' prerequisite, which is obviously not what happens for most people.
-[^5]: In all fairness, it would be completely reasonable to also include life experiences in the construction of sexuality, as a way to also account for queer identity in general, but in the interest of time we will skip over that part, and leave that for other gays to solve.
+[^5]: In all fairness, it would be completely reasonable to also include life experiences in the construction of sexuality, as a way to also account for queer identity in general, but in the interest of time we will skip over that part, and leave that problem for other gays to solve.
 [^6]: Otherwise we would be back in a top-down view of gender.
 [^7]: One might also notice that the "paradox" here is merely a rejection of agender identity.
-The strength of Russel's paradox crucially is that it goes both ways.
+The strength of Russel's paradox crucially is that it goes both ways (pun intended).
 Therefore, agenderism is also not a true paradox for there still is one consistent direction (assuming you are not agender does not imply you are).
 [^8]: Yes, this paradox relies on double negation, but what can I say, we already mentioned same sign operations were fine, so might as well say same polarity ones are too.
-[^9]: Remember that the paradox breaks in the bottom-view approach, as the "then" statements do not necessarily follow.
+[^9]: Remember that the paradox breaks in the bottom-up approach, as the "then" statements do not necessarily follow.